jeroenherczeg/jeroenherczeg/README.md

 We weep for the blood of a bird, but not for the blood of a fish.
 Blessed are those with a voice.
 If the dolls could speak, no doubt they'd scream, "I didn't want to become human."

-💼 Consultant, speaker and 10x developer

-🕵️‍ Code analysis, automation and generation
+Head of Engineering at @protoku • Microservices and Continuous Delivery • Code analysis, automation and generation • Artificial Intelligence

-🤖 Artificial intelligence

-✈️ World explorer

-💽 Cyberpunk lover
+Golang • NodeJS • PHP